Transform time series

 Transform time series in batch

 To apply transformations to times series in batch, use transform tables.
+Documentation for available transformations can be found in the time series operations page.

 Transform tables can take time series as input in different forms, and provides various methods to transform the time series data: